Phosphorus Awareness Project

 The PAP, formally known as the Phosphorus Action Group (PAG), was formed in October 1998 as a sub group of the Canning Catchment Coordinating Group, now SERCUL.

-The Phosphorus Awareness Project is managed by Project Coordinator, Amy Krupa, is hosted by SERCUL and is supported by the Rivers and Estuaries Division, Department of Parks and Wildlife.
+The Phosphorus Awareness Project is managed by Project Coordinator, Amy Krupa, is hosted by SERCUL and is supported by the Rivers and Estuaries Division, Department of Biodiversity, Conservation and Attractions.

 The PAP aims to reduce the amount of nutrients (phosphorus and nitrogen) people contribute to waterways through stormwater drains, groundwater and catchment run-off by: